 Kevin has performed with Clark Terry, Bob Mintzer, Phil Woods, Peter Erskine, Randy Brecker, The O'Jays, Kevin Mahogany, Wayne Bergeron, Andy Martin, Kim Richmond, Clay Jenkins, Denis DiBlasio, Bobby Shew, Mike Vax, Tom "Bones" Malone, and Frank Mantooth, as well as the Temptations Review featuring Dennis Edwards, Duke Ellington Small Band featuring Barrie Lee Hall, Jr., the Brad Leali/Shelley Carrol Big Band, the Dallas Jazz Orchestra, the Dallas Wind Symphony and the symphony orchestras of Plano, Garland, Mesquite and Irving, Texas.

 Kevin has been on the faculty of the Texas All-Star Jazz Camp since 1999; he appears on their CD All of Us, released in 2004 on Sea Breeze Records.
 He may also be heard on two recordings by the Metroplexity Big Band, one by the Gospel Train Big Band, and two by the Dallas Wind Symphony (now Dallas Winds).

-Kevin is the regular saxophonist for the worship band at Northwest Bible Church in Dallas (where he previously held the position of Orchestra Coordinator), and he also serves as Governor of Province 32 for Phi Mu Alpha Sinfonia, a national music fraternity.
+Kevin is the regular saxophonist for the worship band at Northwest Bible Church in Dallas (where he previously held the position of Orchestra Coordinator), and he also served for many years as Governor of Province 32 for Phi Mu Alpha Sinfonia, a national music fraternity.

 Kevin is active as a freelance performer, adjudicator and clinician in the Dallas/Ft.
 Worth area.
-Current projects include the Kevin McNerney/Thomas Dawson Project and the jazz duo Credulous.
 A list of his upcoming performances may be found here.